At Summiteers, everyone contributes to the future of the office

 A lot has happened since the first Brewed Summiteers beer, Swinkels looks back.
 “As a result, the ideas and initiatives have also matured.”

 And there is no shortage of those ideas.
-“For example, we developed the scale-up organization scan, brought our internal training program to the next level, the”accountability partnership'further professionalized to apply this both internally and to customers, just like the'target caricature', we are GPTW certified at the suggestion of the group, and so on.”
+“For example, we developed the scale-up organization scan, brought our internal training program to the next level, the 'accountability partnership' further professionalized to apply this both internally and to customers, just like the 'target caricature', we are GPTW certified at the suggestion of the group, and so on.”

 Lots of space

-There is room for entrepreneurship across the entire organization, explains Swinkels: “The Summiteers proposition is now in good shape and the frameworks within which we operate as an organization are sharp, but there is plenty of room within it to do business together and do great things.”
+There is room for entrepreneurship across the entire organization, explains Swinkels: “The Summiteers proposition is now in good shape and the frameworks within which we operate as an organization are clear, but there is plenty of room within it to do business together and do great things.”

 “For example, further loading our expertise strategy execution,” she says, “including by writing articles and doing research.
 But also: expanding into new sectors and developing new concepts.
 Entrepreneurship is therefore an important quality that we look for in the people we attract.
 So that we can continue to develop and build Summiteers in the coming years.”

 Want to help build too?
-Summiteers is looking hard for new colleagues with some (advice) experience under their belt.
+Summiteers is looking for new colleagues with some (advice) experience under their belt.
 Interested in having a conversation?
-Fill here fill in the application form.
+Fill in the application form here.

 Lees meer